 This chapter describes how to complete each of the required forms and reviews when and where to file them.
 In general, a committee that makes an independent expenditure of \$1,000 or more is required to file each of the forms listed below.

-- Form 462 (Verification of Independent Expenditures) - Form 465 (Supplemental Independent Expenditure Report) - Form 496 (24-hour Independent Expenditure Report)
+- Form 462 (Verification of Independent Expenditures) - Form 496 (24-hour Independent Expenditure Report)

-There is an exception for "member communications" sent solely to an entity or organization's employees, shareholders, or members.
+for "member communications" sent solely to an entity or organization's employees, shareholders, or members.
 See Chapter 8 for information about member communications.